Skip to content

 Coast scored low for the Environment, Animals, and People, partly because it is a fast fashion company and therefore commits all kinds of ethical infractions.

-Although some of the subsidiaries of the Boohoo Group label its products as being produced exclusively from organic cotton (e.g., Burton, Nasty Gal, Dorothy Perkins), there is no certification or verification from an external body to support this claim.
+Although some of the subsidiaries of the Debenhams Group label its products as being produced exclusively from organic cotton (e.g., Burton, Nasty Gal, Dorothy Perkins), there is no certification or verification from an external body to support this claim.
 Certification ensures that cotton, one of the “dirtiest crops,” was not grown in a way that may have harmed farmers, ecosystems, wildlife, or communities living locally.
 Coast was therefore given a very low score for our Organic criteria.

-Coast’s track record with animal welfare infringements doesn’t improve much from there; parent company, Boohoo received criticism for marketing actual fur—likely from a rabbit—as faux fur.
+Coast’s track record with animal welfare infringements doesn’t improve much from there; parent company, Debenhams received criticism for marketing actual fur—likely from a rabbit—as faux fur.
 This entails deceiving customers and killing animals only for fashion.
 This is just one more reason why folks who are vegetarians, vegans, or who care about animal welfare may wish to avoid this business until it sets higher standards and begins to work toward receiving our Ethical Accreditation!
 Due to these occurrences, we did not award Coast a high rating for its Animal Welfare Policy.

 In what areas does Coast perform well?